j-do/PowerChordPHP/README.md

 PowerChordPHP: For when you ain't writing a symphony.
 =========================================================
-A Simple PHP application framework for coders who just wanna plugin and Rock Out.
+...cut out the middleman, plug in, and rock.
 ---------------------------------------------------------------------------------------------------------
 ## Features:
-### Quicker Development and Better Encapsulation
+### Rapid and Flexible Development
-Solves many of the annoyances PHP frameworks pseudo MVC structure by implementing a "DataGate" object to extend.
-This allows you to send superglobal data to and from Models directly in the view, skipping the controller.
+Solves the main annoyance the PHP framework's pseudo MVC structure by implementing a "DataGate" object to extend.
+This allows you to send superglobal data to and from Models directly in the view, skipping the controller entirely.
 **The DataGate object answers the question: _Where the heck do I put this method?_**

 ### Made for the SQlite PDO driver and only the SQlite PDO driver out of the box